Arthur Schopenhauer (1788-1860)

 This begins with an accurate presentation of Schopenhauer; however, Tamsin, as a Nietzsche scholar, certainly should realize that the "loopy metaphyisics" is still accepted by Nietzsche himself.
 We are left wondering how much of Schopenhauer she thinks Nietzsche has actually retained, or how well she understands the relationship between the two.
 Nietzsche certainly never offered his own metaphysics; and his use of the "Will," as I examine elsewhere, turns on a small but critical alteration in Schopenhauer's system.

 Suffering goes with power, and cruelty; and it is only to be avoided in the sense that power enables us to direct some of it, and the cruelty, away from ourselves and onto others.
 The Nietzschean enjoys this, as the Iroquois would enjoy torturing prisoners to death.
-One might hope, then, that the "pinch of salt" is for Nietzsche's whole philosophy rather than specifically for Schopenhauer's metaphysics, although that does not seem to be the drift of Zadie Smith's remark, leaving a question about the judgment or understanding of Tamsin.
+One might hope, then, that the "pinch of salt" is for Nietzsche's whole philosophy rather than specifically for Schopenhauer's metaphysics, although that does not seem to be the drift of Zadie Smith's remark, leaving a question about the judgment or understanding of Tamsin Shaw.

-An excellent bust of Schopenhauer, at left, by the great German sculptress, Elisabet Ney, can still be seen in her studio in Austin, Texas, where she and her husband had immigrated from Germany.
+An excellent bust of Schopenhauer, at left, by the great German sculptress, Elisabet Ney, can still be seen in her studio in Austin, Texas, where she and her husband had immigrated from Germany in 1848.
 After his experience sitting for the bust, Schopenhauer is said to have wondered if, despite all his misogyny, women could after all be great artists.
 The expression on the bust is curious, and we might wonder whether it is misogynistic, misanthropic, or just a shopkeeper who has found children stealing candy.

 The Soliloquy in Hamlet